Oscar Cantú

-Oscar Cantú (born December 5, 1966) is a Mexican-American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of San Jose in California since 2018.
-He served as bishop of the Diocese of Las Cruces in New Mexico from 2013 to 2018, and as an auxiliary bishop of the Archdiocese of San Antonio in Texas from 2008 to 2013.
-When Cantú became a bishop in 2008, he was the youngest bishop in the United States.
+Oscar Cantú (born December 5, 1966) is a Mexican-American Catholic prelate who has served as bishop of San Jose in California since 2018.

+Cantú served as bishop of Las Cruces in New Mexico from 2013 to 2018, and as an auxiliary bishop of the Archdiocese of San Antonio in Texas from 2008 to 2013.
+When Cantú became a bishop in 2008, he was the youngest in the United States.

 Biography

 Early years

-Oscar Cantú was born on December 5, 1966, in Houston, Texas, the son of Ramiro and Maria de Jesus Cantú, natives of small towns near Monterrey, Mexico.
+Oscar Cantú was born on December 5, 1966, in Houston, Texas, the son of Ramiro and Maria de Jesus Cantú.
 He is the fifth of eight children.

-Cantú attended Holy Name Catholic School and St. Thomas High School in Houston and graduated from the University of Dallas.
-He received his Master of Divinity and Master of Theological Studies from the University of St. Thomas in Houston.
-Cantú attended the Pontifical Gregorian University in Rome from 1998 to 2002, earning a Licentiate in Sacred Theology and a Doctor of Dogmatic Theology.
+Oscar Cantú attended Holy Name Catholic School and St. Thomas High School in Houston.
+He then traveled to Dallas, Texas, to attend the University of Dallas.
+He received a Bachelor of Arts degree there.

+Having decided to become a priest, Cantú entered the University of St. Thomas in Houston, where he received his Master of Divinity and Master of Theological Studies degrees.
 He is fluent in English, Spanish, Italian, and French.

 Priesthood

-Cantú was ordained a priest by Archbishop Joseph Fiorenza of the Archdiocese of Galveston-Houston on May 21, 1994.
-Cantú spent his early career as a priest working in Houston area parishes.
-His first assignment was as curate at St. Christopher Parish.
-He taught at the University of St. Thomas and at St. Mary’s Seminary, and served as pastor of Holy Name Parish.
+Cantú was ordained a priest at Saint Francis de Sales Church in Houston by Archbishop Joseph Fiorenza for the Archdiocese of Galveston-Houston on May 21, 1994.
+After his ordination, the archdiocese assigned Cantú as parochial vicar at St. Christopher Parish in Houston.
+He taught at the University of St. Thomas and at St. Mary's Seminary, and served as pastor of Holy Name Parish.

+In 1998, Cantú traveled to Rome to attend the Pontifical Gregorian University.
+He was awarded a Licentiate in Sacred Theology and a Doctor of Dogmatic Theology degree there in 2002.
 Cantú conducted youth retreats in the Christian Family Movement in the archdiocese, and worked with the Engaged Encounter ministry.
 He was also involved in The Metropolitan Organization (TMO), which addresses fair housing, immigration, and education.

 Auxiliary Bishop of San Antonio

-Pope Benedict XVI appointed Cantú titular bishop of Dardanus and auxiliary bishop of the Archdiocese of San Antonio in 2008.
-He was consecrated a bishop on June 2, 2008, by Archbishop José Gómez.
-At the time, Cantú was the youngest bishop in the United States.
+Pope Benedict XVI appointed Cantú titular bishop of Dardanus and auxiliary bishop of San Antonio in 2008.
+He was consecrated a bishop at Saint Mark the Evangelist Church in San Antonio on June 2, 2008, by Archbishop José Gómez, with Archbishop Joseph Fiorenza and Bishop Joe S. Vásquez serving as co-consecrators.

+At the time of his consecration, Cantú was the youngest bishop in the United States.
 He chose as his episcopal motto Zelus domus tuae comedit me (Zeal for the Lord's house consumes me).

 Bishop of Las Cruces

-On January 10, 2013, Cantú was named the second bishop of the Diocese of Las Cruces.
+On January 10, 2013, Benedict XVI named Cantú as the second bishop of Las Cruces.
 He was installed on February 28, 2013.
-At the time, he was the youngest bishop to head a diocese in the United States.
+At the time, he was the youngest bishop to head an American diocese.

-Cantú visited Japan in 2015 for the ceremonies marking the 70th anniversary of the atomic bombings of Nagasaki and Hiroshima.
-He was a representative of the United States Conference of Catholic Bishops (USCCB) at the state visit of Pope Francis to Mexico in February 2016.
+Cantú visited Japan in 2015 for the ceremonies marking the 70th anniversary of the atomic bombings of Nagasaki and Hiroshima by the US Army Air Corps during World War II.
+He served as a representative of the United States Conference of Catholic Bishops (USCCB) at the state visit of Pope Francis to Mexico in February 2016.